Use of Vaccines in the Gulf War

 Another concern regarding the anthrax vaccine is the components used to make the vaccine.
 One of these components is squalene.
 Squalene, a banned chemical additive, was found in blood tests of hundreds of sick Gulf War veterans.
 Squalene is not approved for internal human use other than in highly controlled experiments, but it has been studied for use as a tool to boost the body’s immune systems against certain diseases.
 In a study of Gulf War veterans suffering from Gulf War Syndrome, conducted by Tulane University, 95% of the veterans had high levels of squalene antibodies in their blood.
 Researchers believe this may suggest a possible link between the anthrax vaccine and Gulf War Syndrome.

-Although there is a lot of research showing a link between vaccinations and Gulf War Syndrome, the VA does not officially recognize that link.
+Although there is a lot of research showing a link between vaccinations and Gulf War Syndrome, the Department of Veterans Affairs does not officially recognize that link.
 However, many different research organizations continue to evaluate possible causes of Gulf War veteran’s health problems.
 As part of the effort to learn more about how Gulf War service affected veterans, the VA established the Gulf War Registry.